ArixCrest/P2P_Gossip_Protocol/README.md

 6. After running the program, you can check the `output.txt` file as well as the console for the requests received.

 Note: Since there are multiple threads from the same program, to distinguish requests between seeds, each seed also prints at the start its identifier.
-Eg. `Peer #5: <response>...`, although if you are only creating one peer then there will only be one peer.
+Eg. `Peer #5: <response>...`, although for a single peer theres only one thread running for listener.

 ## Configuration